CVE-2026-22200

 It is also expected that osTicket has been configured with an email server, though this is a basic pre-requisite to effectively use the application in the first place.

 Because exploitation can be intrusive, Horizon3.ai does not actively exploit this vulnerability in customer environments.
-Instead, exposure is assessed by identifying reachable functionality and configuration states that strongly indicate exploitability by unprivileged attackers.
+Instead, exposure is assessed by identifying the vulnerability is present along with reachable functionality and configuration states that strongly indicate exploitability by unprivileged attackers.

 NodeZero® Offensive Security Platform — Rapid Response

-The Enhancesoft osTicket Rapid Response test identifies internet-facing osTicket instances that are highly likely to be exploitable based on configuration and reachable workflows.
+The Enhancesoft osTicket Rapid Response test identifies internet-facing osTicket instances that are highly likely to be exploitable by anonymous attackers.
 It allows teams to quickly assess exposure, prioritize mitigations, and validate that corrective actions have effectively reduced risk.

 Recommended actions:

-• Run the Rapid Response test to identify exposed osTicket instances with exploitable configurations
+• Run the Rapid Response test to identify vulnerable exposed osTicket instances

 Affected versions and patch